bsmg/beat-saber-community-wiki/beginners-guide.md

 <!-- TITLE: Beginners Guide for Users -->
 <!-- SUBTITLE: How to install mods for Beat Saber -->

-# How to Install Mods!
+# How to Install Mods

-These are the instructions to get custom tracks working within  Beat Saber!
+Follow these instructions to get mods working in Beat Saber!

 ## Beat Saber Mod Manager